Learn healthy brain tips to benefit your health and support change in your life.

 Avoid junk food, gluten, dairy products, pork, eggs, corn, soy, and canola.
 Instead, cheat your diet by planning 1-2 cheat meals a week.

 Fasting stimulates the production of BDNF, brain-derived neurotrophic factor.
 It’s a growth hormone that plays an important role in learning and memory.
 It also creates new nerve cells and makes neurons more resilient against stress.
-Done right, fasting can do wonders for mental health and overall health.
+Done right, fasting can do wonders for mental and overall health.
 Make sure you’re eating clean before you begin a fast.
-Avoid fasting if you’re under high stress or have a weak constitution.
+Avoid fasting if you’re under high stress.
 Juice fasting can be a gentle way to ease into it.
 Work with your Wellness Coach to create a fasting plan that’s best for you.

 Want to boost your brain performance with vitamins, minerals, and other vital nutrients?
 Work with your Wellness Coach to determine the best supplements to hack your mind.
 Supplement with nootropics, mushrooms (Lion’s Mane, Reishi, Chaga), Ginkgo Biloba, and more.
 Avoid taking too many supplements.
 And beware fish oil.
 It’s filled with mercury and other harmful toxins.
 Opt for high-quality plant-based fish oil instead.